Cycling the Dutch way: priority rules, fines, and signs

 Priority rules for cyclists

-In the Netherlands, motorized traffic is often alert to cyclist around them.
+In the Netherlands, motorized traffic is often alert to cyclists around them.
 But that does not mean there are no rules regarding priority for cyclists.
 Quite the contrary.

-• As a cyclist, when approaching roundabouts, you give way to drivers that are already on the roundabout.
+- As a cyclist, when approaching roundabouts, you give way to drivers who are already on the roundabout.
 On the roundabout itself, you have priority.
 When leaving the roundabout, signal with your arm to the right.

 Important road signs for cyclists